-Vroom's Environmental, Social and Governance pillars are a key part of our business and consist of our Resources, our People and our Mission, or RPM.
-As a newly public company, we are in the early stages of our RPM efforts.
-We are committed to accelerating our RPM initiatives and elevating our practices over time as our business and operations mature.
+Vroom's Environmental, Social and Governance ("ESG") pillars are a key part of our business and consist of our Resources, our People and our Mission, or RPM.
+While we are in the early stages of our RPM efforts, we are committed to accelerating those initiatives and elevating our practices over time as our business and operations mature.
 Set forth below is the initial focus of our RPM initiatives, which will continue to be refined as our business develops and market practices evolve.